Appreciating the aesthetic essence of our daily lives is more pertinent than ever as we get caught up in our materialistic pursuits.

 What can be done At a Systemic Level:

-1) Making Our Cities Aesthetic and Alive - Bringing a living presence to our urban landscapes and enabling diverse ecosystems to flourish will reconnect man with nature and eventually connect us with the notion of a cosmic order.
-Urban design which gives an emphasis to creating suitable energy structures through consecrations etc, can promote beauty and vibrance.
+1) Making Our Cities Aesthetic and Alive – Bringing a living presence to our urban landscapes and enabling diverse ecosystems to flourish will reconnect man with nature and eventually connect us with the notion of a cosmic order.
+An urban design which gives an emphasis to creating suitable energy structures through consecrations etc can promote beauty and vibrance.